The page margins in a Microsoft Word document often need to be set or changed depending on your school or organization’s requirements.

 Outside of a scholastic setting, however, page margins are also helpful for fitting as much information as possible on one page.
 This is especially beneficial in situations where a lot can be gained by minimizing the page count of a document, such as when you are creating a resume.
 You can freely change the margins of your Word 2010 document at any time until you find a setting that you prefer.

-How to Set Page Margins in Word 2010
+How to Set Page Margins in Microsoft Word 2010 (Guide with Pictures)

 Step 1: Begin changing your page margins in Microsoft Word 2010 by double-clicking your document file to open it in Word.

-Summary – How to change page margins in Word 2010
+Summary – How to Change Word 2010 Document Margins

 - Click the Page Layout tab.